Atlas-Soft/DeepDoom/README.md

 ![doors_map](webPhotos/Doors.PNG)
 #### Description:
- - The purpose of this scenario is to train the AI on recognizing and opening doors.
+ - The purpose of this scenario is to train the agent how to recognize and open doors.
  - The map is a straight rectangular corridor with 9 doors placed inside it and randomly determined ceiling, floor, and wall textures at the time of loading the map.
- - The player is placed at one end of this corridor and is expected to proceed straight towards the exit.
+ - The agent is placed at one end of this corridor and is expected to proceed straight towards the exit.
- - The player gets rewarded for advancing towards doors, for advancing through opened doors, and for reaching the exit.
+ - The agent gets rewarded for advancing towards doors, for advancing through opened doors, and for reaching the exit.
- - The player gets penalized for not moving.
+ - The agent gets penalized for not moving.

 #### Available Actions:
  - [USE, MOVE_FORWARD]